 In Celtic mythology, otter symbolism represented good luck and helpfulness, as well as mystery.
 The Irish poet Mary O’Malley tells the tale of a man who loves a woman who walks closely by the shore.
 He is puzzled by her fearlessness when rough waves crash along the shore.
 And then one day, she is gone.
-The story is called The Otter Woman.
+The story is called The Otter Woman.3

 In the tale of Mael Duin.
-Mael is a young man of questionable birth who sets out to find the truth of his origination.
+Mael is a young man of questionable birth who sets out to find the truth of his origin.
 Mael’s quest becomes an odyssey of adventures and meeting many unusual characters.
 One such character is a naked hermit with a long beard.
 The hermit tells the tale of doing penance on an isolated outcropping of rock in the ocean.
-He nearly died except for an otter who brought him firewood and salmon to eat.
+He nearly died except for an otter who brought him firewood and salmon to eat.4

 Otters in Norse Mythology

 In Norse mythology, the otter symbolizes good fortune but also fortunes lost due to carelessness.
 In the legend of Ótr (which translates to otter), the god Loki kills an otter on a riverbank.
 Unbeknownst to Loki, the otter is the son of a man named Hreidmar. Ótr is a shape-shifter who transforms from a dwarf to an otter and back.
-The killing of Ótr sets Loki off on an adventurous quest to make it up to Hreidmar for killing his son.
+The killing of Ótr sets Loki off on an adventurous quest to make it up to Hreidmar for killing his son.5

 Otter Symbolism in Ancient Egypt

 River otters lived along the Nile River and so they made their way into Egyptian spiritual beliefs.
 The goddess Wadjet was depicted as part otter.
 She was the protector of women in childbirth as well as Egyptian kings.
-Wadjet nursed of the infant god Horus and assisted Horus’ mother, the goddess Isis, in protecting him from his evil uncle, Set.
-They hid away from Set in what would have been typical otter habitat: the wetland areas along the Nile River Delta.
+Wadjet nursed the infant god Horus and assisted Horus’ mother, the goddess Isis, in protecting him from his evil uncle, Set.
+They hid away from Set in what would have been typical otter habitat: the wetland areas along the Nile River Delta.6

 Otter Symbol in Buddhism